Raspberry-Jam/IoTBay/README.md

 Server to get started, only Docker.

-The IoTBay application interfaces with the PostgreSQL database using a framework called EntityFramework Core, which is an intelligent library and toolset which can generate all the boilerplate code necessary to model the database schema in the project, which for this project is in the Models folder, and automatically generates the SQL queries sent to the database during runtime based on the interactions with its DbContext instance.
+The IoTBay application interfaces with the PostgreSQL database using a framework called EntityFramework Core, which is an advanced library and toolset that can generate all the boilerplate code necessary to model the database schema in the project, which for this project is in the Models folder, and automatically generates the SQL queries sent to the database during runtime based on the interactions with its DbContext instance.
 Any database-related model is in the Models/Entities folder, and any other type of model is typically stored somewhere else with an appropriately named folder.
 This database's schema-specific DbContext is the AppDbContext class (Models/AppDbContext.cs).

-ASP.NET Core is the web server framework that the front end is built on, providing tools for rendering "Razor" pages, which are written in CSHTML, a fusion of HTML and C#, that is then rendered on the server side into pure HTML before being sent to the browser.
+ASP.NET Core is a web server framework, providing tools for rendering "Razor" pages, which are written in CSHTML, a fusion of HTML and C#, that is then rendered on the server side into pure HTML before being sent to the browser.
 ASP.NET Core allows the user to combine partial CSHTML views into one page, through powerful templating and layout tooling.

 In this project, a CSHTML page generally uses a View Model, which is a mostly pure data class (sometimes with validation logic), that gives the View (CSHTML page) a data structure to model itself around.
 This model can be instantiated and